CimSefaja/TimeWeather/README.md

 Personal Time/Weather

 Install:
-take the s_timeWeather folder to your repository add ensure s_timeWeather to your server.cfg make sure VSync is removed from your server, or any other script that could interfere with the script
+take the timeWeather folder to your repository add ensure timeWeather to your server.cfg make sure VSync is removed from your server, or any other script that could interfere with the script

 Simple script to change time and weather through commands